JonSnowbd/slingworks/README.md

 <p align="center">
   <img width="267" height="267" src="logo.png">
 </p>
-<h1 align="center">Slingworks<sup>preview</sup></h1>
+<h1 align="center">Slingworks <sup>0.1</sup></h1>

-A simple and powerful Windows+Linux 'bring your own content' engine built in Zig and powered by GLFW/OpenGL/ImGui.
+A simple and powerful Windows+Linux 'bring your content' engine built in Zig and powered by GLFW/OpenGL/ImGui.
 Slingworks makes no assumptions about your games content and instead offers a framework to organize your code into simple and fast scenes and entity collections, all with an embedded runtime editor!

-Slingworks is aimed at any scope due to its simplicity by self containing logic, and freely allows your audience access to the very same tools you use to make the games content for free!
+Slingworks is aimed at any scope due to its simplicity in keeping logic contained inside their own files, while allowing your audience access to the very same tools you used to make the games content for free!

 ## Whats missing?